VijetaPriya47/Gitlab-Terraform-Provider/docs/guides/use-case-tech-lead-bootstrapping-small-team.md

 Imagine you are a tech lead, responsible for a small team, and you want to get your team bootstrapped with their own group with a few projects.
 One to hold your team Wiki, another for a full-stack application that you've been working on, and one more for a user facing documentation website.
 Within this role, you want to make sure that code quality is verified by yourself and at least one additional team member.
 You also want to setup your own GitLab CI runner to run your automation jobs for your full-stack mono-repo as well as your documentation website.

-You've done some research and have heard that IaC (Infrastructure as Code) is all the rage and have also found our that Terraform and OpenTofu are a great technology to use for cloud resources.
+You've done some research and have heard that IaC (Infrastructure as Code) is all the rage and have also found out that Terraform and OpenTofu are a great technology to use for cloud resources.
 Further to this, you have also found out that GitLab, your SDLC tool of choice, has its own Terraform provider that will enable you to realize all of your IaC dreams!
 You still have a problem though, how in the world can I take advantage of this?

 Have no fear!
 This guide will walk you through the process of starting from a fresh installation of Terraform or OpenTofu and building our your infrastructure as code solution.